 Good question.
 This should be enough to make us rethink our idolization of Bonnie and Clyde, but as we’ve seen, once an image becomes popular, it’s hard to correct.

-Interestingly enough, though they are known for their bank robberies, most of the people that Bonnie and Clyde robbed were small store owners and “poor folk,” like the very man in this scene.
+Interestingly enough, though they are known for their bank robberies, most of the people that Bonnie and Clyde robbed were small store owners and “poor folk.”
 Far from striking back against a system, Bonnie and Clyde made it harder for people whom the depression hit the hardest.
 This wasn’t the Robin Hood idea of stealing from the rich to give to the poor, but stealing from the poor for the heck of it.
 Though the pair sometimes helped a few people out, they seem to have been in the business of theft largely for themselves.

 The Highwaymen goes a long way towards correcting the false image of Bonnie and Clyde that has held sway in the public imagination for years.
 This is not to say the film is perfect.
 At points, it must be admitted that the film does feel like a bit of a sermon on right and wrong.
 Furthermore, there were a few liberties taken with the facts, and its portrayal of some of the characters is slightly misleading.